Industry Insight · For Engineering Teams

 ---

-This is where you encode your team's actual standards.
-Be specific.
-Claude follows instructions better when they're concrete rather than abstract.
+Encode your team's actual standards.
+Be concrete.
+Claude follows instructions better when they are specific rather than abstract.

 .claude/skills/pr-review/SKILL.md (body)